 Marfan Syndrome is a disorder in which the body’s connective tissue is weakened, causing the aorta to stretch and dilate, or widen.
 This condition requires treatment to ensure that the aorta doesn’t tear and cause blood to leak out of the heart.
 While there is no cure for Marfan Syndrome, there are many ways to treat and manage the disorder.

-The Marfan Syndrome Clinic at Brenner, led by Wesley Covitz, MD, utilizes extensive testing to determine if a child has Marfan Syndrome.
+The Marfan Syndrome Clinic at Brenner utilizes extensive testing to determine if a child has Marfan Syndrome.
 Our team of experienced professionals then makes sure our pediatric patients receive the most effective regimen of treatment and management of the disorder so that they can live long and healthy lives.

 Mended Little Hearts